mikeshultz/mikeshultz.com/content/ethereum/viper.md

     @payable
     def deposit() -> bool:
-        # Deposit value in the contract and record the sender and value
+        # Deposit value in the contract and record the sender and value.
+        # Direct transfers can also be made to the contract, but wanted to leave
+        # this here because likely, your contract has more logic for deposits
         assert(msg.value > 0)

-        if self.depositors[msg.sender]:
-            self.depositors[msg.sender] += msg.value
-        else:
-            self.depositors[msg.sender] = msg.value

 This is incredibly simple and there's a lot more you can do with Viper but that's a bit out of scope here.